CronyTips/CronyTips/content/post/2021/visual-studio-code-great-code-editor.md

 > my c# example

 We all know that it is very hard to find a code editor, especially for linux because most of the popular IDE's support Windows only.
 That is why Microsoft comes into rescue with their open source code editor Visual Studio Code.
-It is a electron based code editor that is very extensable.
+It is a electron based code editor that is very expendable.

 ### Some of its main features are: